-CY 2018 groundwater monitoring at the PGDP was conducted at current and inactive landfills (Compliance monitoring), groundwater plume pumpand-treat operations (performance monitoring), C-400 Cleaning Building Interim Remedial Action (performance monitoring) and area residential wells (surveillance monitoring).
-Results are compiled in the Paducah Oak Ridge Environmental Information System (OREIS) database.
-A summary of detected materials in 2018 are shown in Table 6.
+CY 2019 groundwater monitoring at the PGDP was conducted at current and inactive landfills (Compliance monitoring), groundwater plume pumpand-treat operations (performance monitoring), C-400 Cleaning Building Interim Remedial Action (performance monitoring) and area residential wells (surveillance monitoring).
+Results are compiled in the Paducah Oak Ridge Environmental Information System (OREIS) database and PEGASIS, the Portsmouth Paducah Project Office (PPPO) Paducah Environmental Geographic and Spatial Information System.
+PEGASIS may be accessed by the public at https://pegasis.pad.pppo.goV/.
+A summary of detected materials in 2019 are shown in Table 6.

 PGDP groundwater plume maps are revised every two years to include routine groundwater monitoring and characterization data, demonstrate the progress of groundwater Cleanup, and facilitate planning for ongoing groundwater cleanup.
-Plume maps depict the general footprint of the TCE and TC-99 Contamination in the regional gravel aquifer (RGA) and convey the general magnitude and distribution of contamination within the plumes.

-Records of decision are in place at the PGDP to clean up the Northwest Plume, the Northeast Plume, the C-400 Cleaning Building source area, and sources to the Southwest Plume.
+Plume maps depict the general footprint of the TCE and TC-99 contamination in the regional gravel aquifer (RGA) and convey the general magnitude and distribution of contamination within the plumes.
+Records of decision are in place at the PGDP to Clean up the Northwest Plume, the Northeast Plume, the C-400 Cleaning Building source area, and sources to the Southwest Plume.
 Table 4 lists the total TCE removed through all of the plume and plume source area remedial projects.
 Graphs in Figures 35 and 36 illustrate the total TCE removed by the Northeast Plume Containment System and the Northwest Plume Groundwater Treatment System.